• Contact Us

 Users branch: CN=DomainUsers,DC=example,DC=com

-The above Server Address is connected to the desired protocol:
+The Server Address should be connected to the desired protocol:

-These entries cannot have multiple values; the last supplied silently overrides the previous ones.
-The server and the uri directives can contain a whitespace or comma-separated list of values, that are passed to the underlying client library.
-The library tries to connect to each member of the list until one succeeds.
+Note: These entries cannot have multiple values; the last supplied value silently overrides the previous ones.
+The server and uri directives can contain a whitespace- or comma-separated list of values, passed to the underlying client library.
+The library attempts to connect to each member of the list until one succeeds.

 Bind with the Server

-The default is to use simple bind, with empty binddn and credentials, which means that the related operations will be performed anonymously.
-If not set, and if idassert-bind is defined, this latter identity is used instead.
+By default, the server uses a simple bind with an empty binddn and credentials, meaning operations are performed anonymously unless otherwise set.
+If not configured, and if idassert-bind is defined, the latter identity is used instead.

 acl-bind bindmethod=simple|sasl